sibghatrehman/Intune-Endpoint-Management-Lab/README.md

 - Microsoft Learn — Intune quickstart: enroll a Windows device — official enrollment reference
 - Microsoft Q&A community threads — used to diagnose the service principal, `CAA50024`, and `0x80192ee7` errors

-## Notes / Next Steps

-- Add a **Windows Update ring** policy — the fourth core Intune workload type, not yet configured
-- Capture the unmanaged-device access-denied screenshot (#13 above) to close out the verification section
-- Optional: device naming template and an enrollment restriction (e.g., one device per user, block personally-owned) — small additions that show awareness of standard tenant hygiene even in a single-device lab